robertpallas/boblog/content/ironman_db.rst

   than using Angular because the API is simple with 1 endpoint and 3 methods, developing in Laravel is effortless and I have good background in writing apps on top of Codeigniter and Zend.
-* MySQL - I already had the data from earlier version of the same application and with Laravels query builder being quite awesome the only real SQL queries I had to write was for building a view for getting athletes records displayed.
+* MySQL - I already had the data from earlier version of the same application and with Laravels query builder being quite awesome the only real SQL query I had to write was for building a view for getting athletes records displayed.
 * Twitter Bootstrap - I chose to use a shortcut for design.
 Modifications to style sheets are minimal.
 To add some sharp interaction capabilities I added `AngularStrap <http://mgcrea.github.io/angular-strap/>`_.